Calculating Cross-Operator Transfer Windows with Python

 """Raised when raw AFC timestamps fail deterministic parsing."""

-# Enforce strict ISO 8601 with timezone awareness
+# Enforce strict ISO 8601 with an explicit offset or 'Z'

 pattern = r"^\d{4}-\d{2}-\d{2}T\d{2}:\d{2}:\d{2}(\.\d+)?([+-]\d{2}:\d{2}|Z)$"